Only way back for PTI is if it offers earnest apology, forgoes politics of anarchy: DG ISPR

 “The decision to send back foreign citizens residing in Pakistan illegally was made by the government of Pakistan in the larger benefit of the country,” he said.

 “There was [added] burden on the country’s economy, while the law and order situation in the country was also deteriorating.
-In no country of the world, illegal immigrants are allowed to roam freely.
+In no country in the world, illegal immigrants are allowed to roam freely.

 “So far, 563,639 illegal Afghan citizens have been returned to their countries, yet hundreds of thousands are still living in Pakistan.”